santhosh2r2/youtube/03_Tech_Tips/10_Ping_Scheduler_VBS_file.md

 'If you would like, Leaves an onscreen message!
 'MsgBox "Your Automated Task successfully ran at " & TimeValue(Now), vbInformation
 ```

+#### Creating a Task in windows task scheduler

+1. Goto `Start Menu` and select `Windows Task Scheduler`
+2. On the right panel, select `Create Task`
+3. Goto `Triggers` section and add a new trigger.
+Set the following for a daily scheduling

+   - Begin Task: `On a schedule`
+   - Settings: `Daily`
+   - Make sure under Advanced Settings: `Enabled` is checked.
+   - If required, Advanced Settings: Repeat task every `15 minutes` for a duration of `1 day`.
+This way the ping testing occurs every 15 minutes.

+4. Goto `Actions` sections and set the following:
+   - Select an action: `Start a program`
+   - Settings -> Programs/Script: `C:\Windows\System32\cscript.exe`
+   - Add arguments (optional): Select the path to the `*.vbs` file.
+5. Press `OK` and close the task creation.